top of page

 Logistics:

-“Reliable Warehouse Operative skilled in accurate stock handling, teamwork and time sensitive tasks.”
+“Reliable Warehouse Operative skilled in accurate stock handling, teamwork, and time-sensitive tasks.”

 Care:

-“Compassionate Care Assistant dedicated to delivering person centred support with professionalism and empathy.”
+“Compassionate Care Assistant dedicated to delivering person-centred support with professionalism and empathy.”

 The summary should reassure the employer that you are aligned with their needs from the start.